Ontraport/PilotPress/readme.txt

 * Added security upgrade to send passwords hashed to ONTRAPORT for user authentication.
 * Fixed a bug with the "not_contact" shortcode where it would not function if a user was not logged in.
 * Improved page load speeds by moving the ONTRAPORT tracking script into the footer.
-* Fixed a bug where a user not logged in trying to use the affiliate_center would redirect to wp_login.php instead of the PilotPress log in page.
+* Fixed a bug where a user not logged in trying to use the affiliate_center would redirect to wp_login.php instead of the PilotPress login page.
 * Added two additional shortcode attributes to the show_if shortcode - 'not_cookied_contact' and 'is_cookied_contact'

 = 1.6.0g =